pingumen96/pingumen96/README.md

 ## Welcome to my GitHub space!

 Living in Calasetta, a charming gem of Sardinia, I'm passionate about technology and culture.
-Here you will find projects I've worked on that bridge my career as a software developer with my love for the cultural field.
+Here you will find projects I've worked on that bridge my career as a software developer with my interest for the cultural field.

 ### 🚀 About Me